bkleinen/bkleinen.github.io/classes/ss2020/m-wt4-ucd/reports/report-3.md

 layout: default
 ---

+## Paper Prototypes in their current state

+Include Fotos or other appropriate Form of Documentation of the paper prototypes, Interpretation Notes of the Interview Sessions and Documentation / Changes you made based on these interviews.
+Include a brief reflection on how you worked with paper prototypes in a remote way (if you did).

+# Final Report

 The final Report should present your work for this course as a whole, with an emphasis of the product concept as you've presented it in the final presentation.